BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing and comfortable walking shoes.
-Southern Italy can get very hot, especially from June to August, and you'll be doing a lot of walking on cobblestone streets and uneven terrain.
-A stylish scarf or shawl is also a must for women visiting churches, as it can be used to cover shoulders.
+Southern Italy can get very hot, especially in summer, and you'll be doing a lot of walking on cobblestone streets.
+Don't forget a scarf or shawl for visiting churches, as shoulders and knees should be covered out of respect.

 safety